jasons1425/yolo_obb/README.md

 # Installation & Getting started

-Please refer to the [yolov5_obb README](https://github.com/hukaixuan19970627/yolov5_obb/blob/master/README.md) to get started.
+Please refer to the [yolov5_obb README](./yolov5obb_README.md) to get started.

+# Pretrained weights

+In Progress

 # Acknowledgements

 Most of the codes are modified based on other amazing open-sourced repos.
-We would like to especially give credits to the below authors:
+We would like to given special credits to the below authors:

 * [WongKinYiu/yolov7](https://github.com/WongKinYiu/yolov7)
 * [hukaixuan19970627/yolov5_obb](https://github.com/hukaixuan19970627/yolov5_obb)